If it seems like the world is getting more expensive, that’s because it is.

 Trade Your Books

 Most books are a one-time read.
 After that, they become bookcase dust collectors.
-So, trade them for other used books, either at a local bookstore or online at sites like PaperBack Swap.
+So, trade them for other used books, either with your friends, at a local bookstore or online at sites like PaperBack Swap.

 Use Your Library